RakhithJK/dbeaver-cloudbeaver-wiki/CloudBeaver-and-Nginx.md

 ## Configuring CloudBeaver with Nginx

 By default CloudBeaver listens to plain http protocol, processes all static content via the Jetty server and is not load balanced.
-All these issues can be resolved by putting some real web server in front of CloudBeaver.
+All these issues can be resolved by putting a real web server in front of CloudBeaver.
 We can use Nginx as the most popular web server.

 ## Installing Nginx